 Once you’re happy with your face, paint the entire surface in an egg wash (just a beaten egg).
 Then go back over the cheekbones, highlight of the nose, and brow with a bit of cherry filling on your brush.
 Think of it sort of like applying makeup.

 Apply heavier around the eyes and in crevasses.
 I actually used a spoon for the heavier parts.
 You could make this darker by trying red food coloring, I alas somehow have more than 50 food dye colors in my cabinet but not a single one of them was red.

-Then you just bake it following the instructions on your package or in your recipe.
+Then you just bake your pie face following the instructions on your package or in your recipe.
 Once it’s done use a spatula to carefully lift each edge and remove the tinfoil frame.
 This is a somewhat delicate process, go slow.
-It will still be a bit soft and flexible.
+It will still be a bit soft and flexible in spots.

-The final step is to slide the face onto your finished pie base.
+The final step is to slide your pie face onto your finished base.
 I do mean slide, literally.
-I hovered the pan I cooked it on over the pie and carefully slid it on the surface.
-Once on the pie, you can do some adjusting.
-For instance, I pushed some spots into the filling to give it some ooze and spooned more in other spots.
+I hovered the pan I cooked it on over the pie and carefully slid it on to the surface.
+Once on your pie, you can do some adjusting.
+For instance, I pushed some spots into the filling to give my face pie some ooze and spooned more in other spots.
 It’s sort of up to your own artistic touch as no two tries at Halloween desserts such as this are going to be the same.

 We’d love to see any tweaks you make in comment or hear about what worked and didn’t work for you if you try this.
 While this is something I will be making again, like all Halloween desserts, it’s not something I have or probably will make a lot.
 Trial-and-error by comment is always welcome.